loftwah/kokoro-playground/README.md

 # Verify you got everything (if any of these are missing, the clone didn't work properly)
-ls Kokoro-82M/kokoro-v0_19.pth    # Should see the main model file ls Kokoro-82M/voices              # Should see the voice files ls Kokoro-82M/models.py           # Should see the model code ls Kokoro-82M/kokoro.py           # Should see the generation code
+ls Kokoro-82M/kokoro-v0_19.pth    # Should see the main model file ls Kokoro-82M/voices              # Should see the voice files

-# Make sure Python can find the model code
-export PYTHONPATH="$PYTHONPATH:$PWD/Kokoro-82M"
 ```

 ## 🎭 Understanding the Voices